pyodide/pyodide-webpack-plugin/README.md

 _Description_: CDN endpoint for python packages.
 This option differs from [loadPyodide indexUrl](https://pyodide.org/en/stable/usage/api/js-api.html) in that it only impacts pip packages and _does not_ affect the location the main pyodide runtime location.
 Set this value to "" if you want to keep the pyodide default of accepting the indexUrl.

 ## Known issues with esm

+> ESM builds are currently failing if you use the pyodide esm module.
+You can fix this by importing the commonjs build into your project `import { loadPyodide } from "pyodide/pyodide.js";`

 Depending on your webpack configuration you may run into issues with webpack trying to parse your pyodide.mjs file.